sgorgun/static-methods-compiler-errors/README.md

 # Static Methods - Compiler Errors

-A beginner level task to practice fixing compiler errors that are very common in coding experience.
+Beginner level task to practice fixing compiler errors that are very common in coding experience.

 Estimated time to complete the task - 0.5h.

-The task requires .NET 6 SDK.
+The task requires .NET 6 SDK installed.

-# Task Description
+## Task Description

 The task has five sub-tasks.
 Each sub-task is a small coding exercise.